DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `$match-case`: Makes the criteria case-sensitive.
 * `|text`: Matches URLs that *begin* with the text.
 * `text|`: Matches URLs that *end* with the text.
+* `~`: Means that an entry does *not* apply to a specific domain.

 #### Universal
 * `! ` / `# `: Marks the start of a comment that shall not be interpreted as an entry.
-* `~`: Means that an entry does *not* apply to a specific domain.
 * `/\/\/\/`, `/regextext/`, and similar: Text detections in RegEx format.
 Supported in most (if not all) blocking rules, as well as in `:-abp-contains` and `:has-text`.
-* `[Adblock Plus n.n]`: Used by Adblock Plus, AdBlock, and forks of them to determine if they should load the filterlist.
+* `[Adblock Plus n.n]`: Mandatory for Adblock Plus, AdBlock, and forks of them, as they use the tag to determine if they should load the filterlist.
 Number is the intended minimum ABP version. `2.0` and `1.1` are most common; `3.1` and higher is on the rise and can be used to block support for old or low-quality forks.
 This has no effect on uBO or its forks.
+Tags like `[uBlock Origin 1.20.0]` are just for clarification of intent, and have no effect on anything whatsoever.
 * `!
 Title:` Specifies the intended name of the list.
 Required to make the name automatically show up in the settings of most adblockers, instead of the URL or of manual text input.
 * `!
 Version:` The version number/alphanumeric of the list.
 Unofficially used to distinguish which version of a list a user is using.
 Used administratively by Adblock Plus' list report system (which requires a number-only version value).
 Many lists choose to use `!
 Last modified` as well or instead.
 * `!
 Expires:`: Determines the timespan between each automated sync attempt with the list's source.
 Values are given in "n day/days".
 ABP also supports "hour/hours".